 \subsubsection{Interview Design}

-The secondary component consisted of semi-structured interviews with 22 participants, all of whom were selected from the survey pool.
-The interviews were conducted based on the availability of the participants and were conducted until response saturation was reached on the emerging themes.
-Participants were chosen to reflect on various experiences with wearable technology for their PHI.
-The interview group included 16 males and 8 females, with a mean age of 28, from diverse educational backgrounds, including those with up to high school education, bachelor's degrees, and advanced degrees.
+To get richer qualitative insights, we conducted semi-structured interviews with 22 participants, all selected from the survey pool.
+The interviews were conducted based on participants' availability and continued until response saturation was reached regarding the emerging themes.
+Participants were selected to reflect on their everyday care practices and experiences with wearables that support them.
+The interview group consisted of 16 males and 8 females, with a mean age of 28, representing diverse educational backgrounds, including those with up to high school education, bachelor's degrees, and advanced degrees.
+Except for two participants (P16 and P22), who had PCOD but were otherwise healthy, the remaining participants did not have any chronic conditions.
 The detailed demographics are presented in Table \ref{Table 2}.
-The interview group included twelve participants who actively tracked their health using wearables; the rest had never used a smart wearable for PHI or stopped using their wearable devices.
-This diversity in the interview sample allowed for a comprehensive exploration of the different attitudes and behaviors toward wearable health technologies for PHI.
+The interview group included 12 participants who actively tracked their health using wearables; the rest had never used a wearable or had stopped using them.
+This diversity in the interview sample enabled a comprehensive exploration of attitudes and behaviors towards proactive everyday care and the wearables that support it.

-The interview questions were designed to delve deeper into themes that emerged from the survey data, such as the influence of cultural practices on wearable adoption, perceptions of data accuracy, and usability challenges associated with wearables.
-The interviews also explored participants' broader health management practices and how wearables for PHI fit within this "ecology of tracking."
-This approach allowed the researchers to capture rich, contextual data that provided insights beyond what could be obtained from the survey alone.